The Painted Hills: Cast

+Production

+Bruce Cowling sustained serious injuries from a fall while on location during production.
+He underwent a hernia operation and was forced to withdraw from his next scheduled project, Across the Wide Missouri.

 Music

-In 2010, Film Score Monthly released the complete scores of the seven Lassie feature films released by MGM between 1943 and 1955 as well as Elmer Bernstein’s score for It's a Dog's Life (1955) in the CD collection Lassie Come Home: The Canine Cinema Collection, limited to 1000 copies.
-Due to the era when these scores were recorded, nearly half of the music masters have been lost so the scores had to be reconstructed and restored from the best available sources, mainly the Music and Effects tracks as well as monaural ¼″ tapes.
+In 2010, Film Score Monthly released the complete scores of the seven Lassie feature films produced by MGM between 1943 and 1955, as well as Elmer Bernstein’s score for It's a Dog's Life (1955), in the CD collection Lassie Come Home: The Canine Cinema Collection, which was limited to 1,000 copies.
+Composed by Daniele Amfitheatrof, the score for The Painted Hills is contained on Disc 5 with a running time of 47:37, and includes the following tracks:

-The score for The Painted Hills was composed by Daniele Amfitheatrof.